lsblakk/pystar/docs/webapp.rst

 Create a poll!
 Create some choices.
 Find your views, and show them to the world.

-Part 4.5: Deploy again, again!
+Part 7: Commit, again!
 ================================

+You know what to do now, right? :)